 - You’re getting the social media content (photos and videos) demonstrating your product in use — that’s what “refined” product photos of your store may lack.

-Jordan Lore has collected 25 creative contest ideas, such as:
+Jordan Lore, a Content Marketer & PPC Manager at Wishpond, has collected 25 creative contest ideas, such as:

 - Name our new [Product]